AlexHub2020/Udacity_StackOverFlow_Project/README.md

 **Project Files within this repository:**
 - ipynb-file - "Udacity_Project_StackOverFlowAnalysis": Jupyter Notebook file containing the analysis and the commented code used for the analysis as well as the results and observations including plots and diagrams.
 - html-file - "Udacity_Project_StackOverFlowAnalysis": Respective HTML-file of the Jupyter Notebook with all results and plots of the analysis.
+- html-file - "Udacity_Project_StackOverFlowAnalysis_BlogPost": A blog post about the analysis of the data as a html-file.
 - text file - "UsedLinks_References_Sources": URL-Links and References used to look up and help with regard to programming issues.
 Also used API-Documentation is referenced.

 **4. How To Interact With My Project**<br>
-The main results of the analysis are described in the Jupyter Notebook file.
+The main results of the analysis are described as a blog post in HTML-File "Udacity_Project_StackOverFlowAnalysis_BlogPost".

 **5.Licensing, Authors, Acknowledgements**<br>
 Data is directly taken from StackOverflow (https://insights.stackoverflow.com/survey) and licensed under the ODbL license (https://opendatacommons.org/licenses/odbl/1-0/ | https://insights.stackoverflow.com/survey/2020#overview).